Uranium tetrachloride

 Uranium tetrachloride is an inorganic compound, a salt of uranium and chlorine, with the formula UCl4.
 It is a hygroscopic olive-green solid.
 It was used in the electromagnetic isotope separation (EMIS) process of uranium enrichment.
 It is one of the main starting materials for organouranium chemistry.

 Synthesis and structure

 Uranium tetrachloride is synthesised generally by the reaction of uranium trioxide (UO3) and hexachloropropene.
 Solvent UCl4 adducts can be formed by a simpler reaction of UI4 with hydrogen chloride in organic solvents.

+Uranium tetrachloride also forms the nonahydrate, which can be produced by evaporating a mildly acidic solution of UCl4.

 According to X-ray crystallography the uranium centers are eight-coordinate, being surrounded by eight chlorine atoms, four at 264 pm and the other four at 287pm.

 Chemical properties

 Dissolution in protic solvents is more complicated.
 When UCl4 is added to water the uranium aqua ion is formed.